a11ywatch/crawler/README.md

 ## Help

 If you need help implementing the gRPC server to receive the pages or links when found check out the [gRPC node example](https://github.com/A11yWatch/a11ywatch-core/blob/main/src/proto/website-server.ts) for a starting point .

-## Donations

-Building the project is a bit expensive, we take all contributions including help with cost to deploy the best docker images for everyone to utilize.
-If you want to help send an email to [a11ywatch support](support@a11ywatch.com).
-At A11yWatch we use a custom variation of the project and we do not need to target other platforms since we deploy on similiar architecture.
-Helping give back to the community requires a bit more time and effort for some of the solutions that we released to the community.

 ## LICENSE